 Our work is making a difference.
 Since the global MenCare campaign launched in 2011, more than 45 countries around the world have made the campaign their own.
 From participation in international conferences like the Clinton Global Initiative and TEDx Barcelona, to being highlighted by the media on issues such as men’s engagement in prenatal health visits and paid parental leave policies, MenCare is receiving global attention.
 Through innovative programming, community-driven and global campaigns, and targeted advocacy, the campaign has reached millions of individuals and changed the lives of people around the world.

-MenCare is coordinated by Promundo and Sonke Gender Justice in collaboration with steering committee members Save the Children, Oxfam GB, and the MenEngage Alliance.
+MenCare is coordinated by Promundo and Sonke Gender Justice in collaboration with steering committee members Save the Children Sweden, Oxfam GB, Plan International Sweden, and the MenEngage Alliance.
 Rutgers served as a steering committee member from 2012 to 2016.
 We also work in collaboration with women’s rights groups, local and national governments, United Nations agencies, and other organizations.
 MenCare is generously funded by the Bernard Van Leer Foundation, MacArthur Foundation, Sida, Oak Foundation, Summit Foundation, United Nations Population Fund, and UN Women.